4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 - Sharing
 	- Flexibility in protection to allow each process to access a portion of the original process memory instead of each having their own copies
 - Logical Organization of memory
-	- Physical memory is linear, one-dimensional
+	- Physical/Logical memory is linear, one-dimensional
+	- Programs however are constructed modularly, can have modifiable/unmodifiable code
+		- Allows easier maintenance of code this way, more programmer friendly
+		- Different protection levels are applied to different modules i.e. read/write access
-	-
+		- Sharing modules across processes
+	- Follows the ideology behind segmentation
 - Physical Organization of memory

 **Memory Partitioning**